ninja-ide/ninja-ide-documentation/docs/plugin.rst

 --------

 Services are the way that plugins talk with NINJA-IDE.
 Conceptually services are proxies to NINJA-IDE components.
-NINJA-IDE defines differents components, each one of these has differents features.
+NINJA-IDE defines different components, each one of these has different features.

 editor
 ~~~~~~